fabioprev/MRI-Classifier/README.md

 AlzheimerClassifier
 =========

+# Introduction

 Thank you for using our AlzheimerClassifier software.

+# Download

 In the case you downloaded empty directories here the solution to fix your problem.
 Since the Github repository contains sub-modules you need to recursively download it by typing the following command:

   - cd \<AlzheimerClassifier-root\>
   - cd ..